Students pursuing their MS in Pharmaceutical Sciences complete one of four specialized tracks:

 The track in Pharmacology focuses on the interaction of drugs within biological systems.
 Students explore how drugs work and/or find new biological targets in order to discover and develop drugs to treat human patients.
 Students who complete this track are prepared for careers in drug discovery and development.

-- Track Head: Dr. Breivogel, Assistant Professor of Pharmaceutical Sciences
+- Track Head: Dr. Breivogel, Associate Professor of Pharmaceutical Sciences

 - This track is based on and requires extensive background in cell biology, exploring how drugs interact with the body.